TelegramSam/didcomm-messaging/docs/spec-files/encryption.md

 DIDComm supports two types of message encryption: Authenticated Sender Encryption ("authcrypt") and Anonymous Sender Encryption ("anoncrypt").
 Both forms are encrypted to the recipient DID.
 Only authcrypt provides direct assurances of who the sender is.
 Each encrypted message MUST use either authcrypt or anoncrypt.

-The encrypted form of a JWM is a JWE in General JSON Format.
+When using JSON encoding, the encrypted form of a JWM is a JWE in General JSON Format.
 The JOSE family defines [JSON Web Algorithms](https://tools.ietf.org/html/rfc7518) (JWAs) which standardize certain cryptographic operations that are related to preparing JOSE structures.

+When using CBOR encoding, the encrypted form uses COSE (CBOR Object Signing and Encryption) as defined in [RFC 8152](https://tools.ietf.org/html/rfc8152).
+COSE_Encrypt or COSE_Encrypt0 structures are used for encryption operations.

-For the purposes of interoperability, DIDComm messaging does not support all JWAs; rather, it takes a subset of the supported algorithms that are applicable for the following cases around secure messaging.
+For the purposes of interoperability, DIDComm messaging does not support all JWAs or COSE algorithms; rather, it takes a subset of the supported algorithms that are applicable for the following cases around secure messaging.
 These supported algorithms are listed in tables later in the spec.

 #### Sender Authenticated Encryption

-For an encrypted DIDComm message, the JWA of [ECDH-1PU](https://tools.ietf.org/html/draft-madden-jose-ecdh-1pu-04) MUST be used within the structure of a JWE.
+For an encrypted DIDComm message using JSON encoding, the JWA of [ECDH-1PU](https://tools.ietf.org/html/draft-madden-jose-ecdh-1pu-04) MUST be used within the structure of a JWE.

+For an encrypted DIDComm message using CBOR encoding, the equivalent COSE algorithm ECDH-1PU (as defined in [draft-madden-cose-ecdh-1pu](https://datatracker.ietf.org/doc/draft-madden-cose-ecdh-1pu/)) MUST be used within the structure of a COSE_Encrypt or COSE_Encrypt0.

 #### Anonymous Encryption

-When a sender would like to encrypt a message for a recipient DID or multiple recipient DIDs but not be authenticated by the recipients, the JWA of `ECDH-ES` defined by [RFC 7518](https://tools.ietf.org/html/rfc7518#section-4.6) SHOULD be used within the structure of a JWE.
+When a sender would like to encrypt a message for a recipient DID or multiple recipient DIDs but not be authenticated by the recipients, the following SHOULD be used:

+- For JSON encoding: the JWA of `ECDH-ES` defined by [RFC 7518](https://tools.ietf.org/html/rfc7518#section-4.6) within the structure of a JWE.
+- For CBOR encoding: the COSE algorithm ECDH-ES defined by [RFC 8152](https://tools.ietf.org/html/rfc8152) within the structure of a COSE_Encrypt or COSE_Encrypt0.

 Anonymous encryption removes authentication of the sender, which is a significant benefit of DIDComm Messaging; it may make sense, but should only be done thoughtfully, when the context of the use case justifies it.
 Pairing anonymous encryption with a method of message authentication other than authcrypt as defined in this specification is not generally recommended, as it may have unintended side effects.
 In particular, a signed message that is anonymously encrypted accomplishes authentication, but loses the repudiability of authcrypt.
 Further discussion of message authentication can be found in the [DIDComm Guidebook](https://didcomm.org/book/v2).